Johannes Matthaeus Koelz: Thou Shouldst Not Kill

 Between approximately 1930 and 1937 Koelz worked on his oil-on-wood triptych "Du Sollst Nicht Töten" ("Thou Shouldst Not Kill"), remarkable in terms both of its size and of its visual impact, measuring approximately 230 × 510 cm (so taller than a man and more than twice as wide as that).
 Clearly inspired by medieval altarpieces focused on the crucifixion or enthronement in Heaven of Christ the King, the artist moved on to address a more secular and morally conflicted generation.
 The central panel depicts a crucified soldier, still wearing his gas mask.
 The side panels depicted not the kneeling saints familiar from medieval altar pieces, but kneeling soldiers in prayer, clearly representing the German armies on one side and the armies of the Anglo-French-Russian armies on the other.
-Behind the soldiers cluster representative members of the civilian populations in whose names the wartime killing is performed.
-Traditional religion is represented in panels above the crucified soldier in which Christian priests bless the weapons of war.
+Around and in front of the soldiers cluster representative members of the civilian populations in whose names the wartime killing is performed.
+Traditional religion is represented by figures above the assembled soldiers on the side panels, identified as Christian priests blessing the weapons of war.
 The work was clearly designed to shock, and after the coming to power of the Hitler government it would certainly have shocked the security services if they had discovered it, with consequences endangering the artist and others involved on producing or displaying it.
 "Du Sollst Nicht Töten" was undertaken, at least during the later years of its production, in Koelz's home at Hohenbrunn.
 It is not known whether, at least when he started on it, Koelz had any clear ideas as to where it should be displayed.
 After 1933 the chances of displaying it anywhere until after the next dramatic change in the political weather became vanishingly small, but the artist was not dissuaded from completing it by Germany's political switch to post-democratic populism.